Blog post structure is just as important as the content itself.

 Omitting headers can cause reading fatigue, especially if your content is lengthy.
 It’s like opening a novel page where you’re not sure where to find what you’re looking for.

-Many users treat blog pages as reference points, opting to revisit the information at a later date.
+Many users treat blog pages as reference points, intending to revisit the information later.
 Headers enable users to quickly locate what they need when they return.

 Write In Short Paragraphs With Scannable Formatting

-We’ve already touched upon breaking up content with headers, but doing so with the actual paragraphs themselves is essential.
+We’ve already touched on breaking content with headers, but doing so within the paragraphs themselves is essential.

-I very rarely adopt a “you must” stance on topics related to content creation, but avoiding overly long sentences and unformatted content is truly a “you must” requirement.
+I very rarely adopt a “you must” stance on content creation, but avoiding overly long sentences and unformatted content is truly a “you must” requirement.

-Poor formatting and overwhelming blocks of content can quickly intimidate users, leading to higher bounce rates and reduced overall engagement.
+Poor formatting and overwhelming blocks of content can intimidate readers and reduce engagement almost immediately.

 A general rule of thumb is to keep paragraphs to four sentences at most, five sparingly.